 CAN Network Fault Codes

-There are hundreds of fault codes that can be related to BMW CAN Network.
-Below are a few examples of codes stored in BMW CAN Network.
+Hundreds of fault codes can be related to the BMW CAN Network.
+Below are a few examples of codes stored in the BMW CAN Network.

 - CDA9 – DME Message A/C Request